trungnghi4/Android-Blueprint-NewsApp/README.md

 ## News App ✔️

-#### A simple News App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### News App built to demonstrate the use of modern android architecture component with MVVM Architecture

 The App is using the [News Api] to searching news.

-### Build With 🏗️
+### Build With
 - [Kotlin] - Programming language for Android
 - [Hilt-Dagger] - Standard library to incorporate Dagger dependency injection into an Android application.
 - [Retrofit] -  A type-safe HTTP client for Android and Java.